It's 8 pm on a Monday evening, and we arrived ahead of our party of 6.

-For dessert we ordered the Rum Brulee, which didn’t offer as much rum infusion as one would hope for, but still a great choice for brulee lovers.
+For dessert, we ordered the Rum Brulee, which didn’t offer as much rum infusion as one would hope for, but still a great choice for brulee lovers.
 The big hit at our table was the oversized mango cheesecake.

-For a Monday night with only a few other customers in house, the service was a bit slow.
+For a Monday night with only a few other customers in the restaurant service was a bit slow.
 But our waitress was friendly and knowledgeable, and made us feel at home.
 And our friends’ plates were all empty at the end of the night, so we definitely recommend visiting.
 It's our new favourite spot on the east side.

 Rum Diaries is located in Ajax, Ontario.